lensapp/lens/docs/extensions/guides/main-extension.md

 ### `appMenus`

-The only UI feature customizable in the main extension api is the application menu.
+The only UI feature customisable in the main extension api is the application menu.
 Custom menu items can be inserted and linked to custom functionality, such as navigating to a specific page.
 The following example demonstrates adding a menu item to the Help menu.

 ``` typescript
 import { LensMainExtension } from "@k8slens/extensions";